 The holidays typically bring a flurry of social occasions, gift giving, food, and more food.
 These festivities also bring considerable expenses and consumers quickly find themselves getting deeper into debt this time of year.
-With a little planning and a few guidelines, it is possible to enjoy the season without falling into a debt trap.
+With a little planning and a few guidelines, it's possible to enjoy the season without falling into a debt trap.
 These tips should help get you started.

-Create a budget
+Create a Budget

 As you shop, keep every receipt in your wallet or an envelope so they are in one place.
 This will help you to maintain a record of how much you spent and what you bought.
 Compare this list to your plan to see if you are sticking to your agreement with yourself.
 If not, adjust so your debt does not get out of hand.

 There is so much information online nowadays that it’s much easier to comparison shop.
-Sign up for email alerts from your favorites stores and watch for announcements about special door-buster sales or discount days.
+Sign up for email alerts from your favorite stores and watch for announcements about special door-buster sales or discount days.
 Doing your homework, particularly for big-ticket items, could pay off in the long-run.

 Comparison shopping isn’t just for your gift list.
 Responsible spending starts with comparing credit cards for the lowest rate.
-After that, a responsible spender lives within their means and only charges what they can pay off in a reasonable amount of time – we recommend a three month pay off period as your guide.
+After that, a responsible spender lives within their means and only charges what they can pay off in a reasonable amount of time (we recommend a three month pay off period as your guide).

 In the end, the holidays are about enjoying friends and family.
 Focusing on time with loved ones rather than gifts could help reduce stress and keep your spending in check.
 If you must spend, spend wisely.
 But if you can find ways to enjoy your holidays without excessive spending, you may be happier in the long run.
-Either way, we wish you a Happy Holiday and encourage you to reach out to 1st United if you ever have questions about holiday budgeting.
+Either way, we wish you a happy holiday and encourage you to reach out to 1st United if you ever have questions about holiday budgeting.